astaniforth/HousingData/bugs-and-fixes.md

 Code snippet was copied from elsewhere or left incomplete, referencing a variable that should have been defined but wasn't.

 **Fix:**
-Simplified the filtering logic to remove the undefined `bad_bins` reference.
-The cell now simply shows all duplicated BINs without trying to exclude "bad" ones.
+Updated the filtering logic to use the existing `is_bad_bin()` function instead of the undefined `bad_bins` variable.
+The cell now properly excludes placeholder/bad BINs while showing duplicated ones.

 **Code Change:**
 ```python